resm2671/PC05-Code-Review/README.md

 ## Debugging - Due Monday, September 27th at 10pm
 Bugs are a natural, normal part of the code.
 Strong programmers know that when they run newly built code, they should anticipate errors.
 There is an absurd number of memes on this topic.
 I encourage you to think this way, too: **You will make broken code first, then fix it.**

-Please walk through the assignment [linked on Canvas](https://canvas.colorado.edu/courses/75648/assignments/1182628) for clear instructions.
+Walk through the assignment [linked on Canvas](https://canvas.colorado.edu/courses/75648/assignments/1182628) for clear instructions.
 Then download the code in this repository and fix it with your newfound skills.

 **Submit the code by adding it to this repository.**
 Click the "Add Code" button, then select "Upload New File".
 You can drag and drop your file into the window that opens.

 ## PC05 Code Review - Due Wednesday, October 6th at 10pm
 ### What is Code Review?